-The cities of Gaithersburg and Rockville provide much needed stability and a number of amenities for the areaat-large.
-Their recreation program and facilities are carefully controlled but available for use by many workers and residents in the greater Shady Grove area.
 The cities have an exemplary approach to landscaping and maintaining their roadways, many of which feed into the County employment area.
 Beyond city boundaries, the County has required local recreation facilities as part of the development process.

 The needs in this part of the County, however, outstrip local amenities.
 Review of the heavy impact traffic and roads have had on this area must be a prime restraint whenever the County considers more employment opportunities or new development.
 The demands for major recreational areas for adults as well as children should be resolved.